To maximise a fish’s survival when practising catch and release, it is important to follow a few simple rules.

 - Ideally unhook fish while it is still in the water, cradle the fish securely & minimise lifting the fish.

 - The use of needle-nosed pliers or hook retrieving devices can greatly reduce time spent unhooking.

 - Use fish-friendly landing nets with soft knotless mesh, do not lip grip and lift as it will result in the death of the fish.

 - Handle fish firmly and carefully.
 Avoid dropping fish onto the bottom of boats and other hard surfaces.

 - Use wet hands or wet gloves when handling fish, wet the measuring mat prior to use and have ready to minimise damage to its skin.

-- A smooth, wet surface or vinyl covered foam is the most suitable surface to place fish on in order to remove hooks.
+- A smooth, wet surface or towel is the most suitable surface to place fish on in order to remove hooks.
 Remember, many surfaces, especially metal, can become very hot in the sun.